Romop5/KNBH/README.md

 ## Description

-Define woman as a person with surname ending with "á" or "ová".
-The script searches throught the rooms defined by user via parameters.
-Women are displayed with bold red color.
+Define woman as a person with surname ending with `á`.
+The script searches persons on the specified floor and block defined by user via parameters.
+Women are displayed with red bold color.

 ## Usage